mattbis/lib-log-db.dev/PROTO-API.md

 - now to actually implement this )) erm what langauge.. im thinking go for now .. since the other projects are already really hard to think about.. but im kinda writing it like Python... interesting.. maybe I could use cosmo and python or go and python and this will be a part of msmeo..

+- or well rust is kinda growing slowly on me at first it looked weird ..

 - todo tomorrow instead last is parity yes .. but a parity diff to the last store which is better.. + we can have a ghost tail gate which is part of verify...

 - its time to consolidate now the api has stuff a wrapper does and the core does in one. its best to split it.